robodreamer/invariant_se3_path_descriptor/README.md

-# DHB_invariant_representation
+# Invariant SE3 Path Descriptor

 This repository contains MATLAB and Python scripts to implement DHB invariant representation of rigid body motions.
 The original code was written by [Matteo Saveriano](https://github.com/matteosaveriano/DHB_invariant_representation).
+The original code was written in MATLAB and this repository contains a Python implementation of the same code.

 ## Components description
-The folder _DHB_Invariants_ contains 3 scripts:
+The folder `matlab` contains the following constraints:
-- ```computeDHB.m```: Compute DHB invariants given a Cartesian trajectory.
+- ```computeDHB.m```: Compute DHB invariants given a Cartesian trajectory (6D pose or twist).
 - ```reconstructTrajectory.m```: Reconstruct a Cartesian trajectory from its DHB invariant representation.
-- ```mainDHB.m```: Simple demo script.

-The code is compatible with Matlab and Octave.
+- ```mainDHB.m```: Simple demo script that shows how a simple Cartesian 6D trajectory can be transformed into a set of DHB invariants and vice versa.
+- ```tutorial_DHB.mlx```: MATLAB live script that demonstrates some use-cases of the DHB invariant representation.

+## TODO

+- Validate and demonstrate the invariance properties that were claimed in the original paper.
+- Show the generalization capability with the DHB invariant representation.
+- Create Python scripts and notebook for examples.
+- Turn the script into a Python package with pip.

 ## Software Requirements
-The code is developed and tested under _Matlab 2015b_.
+The code is developed and tested under _Matlab 2023b_.

-## Usage
-We prepared a simple demo in ```mainDHB.m``` to show how a Cartesian 6D trajectory is transformed into a set of DHB invariants and vice versa.

 ## References
-Please acknowledge the authors in any acedemic publication that used parts of these codes.
+Please acknowledge the original authors in any academic publication that used parts of these codes.
 ```
 @article{Lee2018,
     title = "Bidirectional invariant representation of rigid body motions and its application to gesture recognition and reproduction",